packem/packem/README.md

 ## FAQ

-Check the [FAQs](FAQ.md) page to get help on some common caveats.
+Check the [FAQ](FAQ.md) page to get help on some common caveats.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License.